tm-craggs/city-notes/Year 1/Operating Systems/Lecture Notes/10 - Network Security.md

 - Each device (hosts/end systems) needs to connect through some media
 - One physically connected, a route between devices is established through a series of links and packet switches (it is not always fixed)
 - The information is transported through packets, and a series of protocols (HTTP, FTP, SMTP, TCP...) make the transmission possible.
-- Alternatively, the internet is an infrastrcutre that provides services to applications
+- Alternatively, the internet is an infrastructure that provides services to applications
+- In the end, all that matter is the exchange of information, but the information is embedded with a lot of other information in a complex way.

+##### Layers, Services, Interfaces, Entities, Protocols and Models

+- A set of protocols is called a network architecture.
+The definition of layers form a model.

 ## Network Security